cxr00/gpt3-chatbot/readme.md

 ## Quickstart

 * Add your OpenAI API Key to your system environment variables with the name "OPENAI_API_KEY"
+* In the terminal, navigate to the project folder and run `pip install -r requirements.txt`
 * Run `main.py`
 * Chat with GPT3!
 * Type `/exit` to end your chat and save the results to `/chats/`.
 It will automatically name it using `YYYY-MM-DD-#.txt` format